 -Do some research and learn about stop smoking aids that are readily available.
 You can try nicotine patches or gum – these options give your body just enough of what it’s craving without having to worry about withdrawal symptoms like cravings.

-So what are you waiting for?
-There’s always a way to quit smoking.
 Don’t let the fear of withdrawal symptoms and cravings keep you from living a healthy lifestyle!